 Whichever it is, a solar panel can come to the rescue and help you with your portable refrigeration needs.
 It doesn’t matter if it is chilling champagne for a special outdoor event.
 Too keeping drinks and food cool for the children on a hot sunny day out at the beach.
 Because there is nothing worse than warm sandwiches and lemonade, is there?

 Can A Solar Panel Run A Camping Fridge?

 You probably already know but for those readers who don’t know.
 The 3 methods I am going to outline use a portable solar panel.
-Portable solar panels are used slightly differently to solar panels you would have fitted on your residences roof.
-In that they are designed to charge a battery that then powers the camping fridge or cooler.
+Portable solar panels are used slightly differently from solar panels you would have fitted on your residence’s roof.
+In that, they are designed to charge a battery that then powers the camping fridge or cooler.